Skip to content

 }

-• Enable the discovery of protocol specific endpoints.
+• Enable the discovery of protocol endpoints.
 In OpenID Connect this can be the redirect_uri of the relying party, or the keys, authorisation and token endpoints of the identity provider.

 • List supported cryptography algorithms.
 In OpenID Connect this can include the JWS algorithm for JWT-based client authentication.